HolyBlackCat/cpp-tutorials/tooling/articles/compiling_in_terminal.md

 You can tell the compiler to use a different executable name using `-o`, for example: `clang++ prog.cpp -o prog` will name the program `prog.exe`.
 (The order doesn't matter, `clang++ -o prog prog.cpp` works as well.
 But the executable name must immediately follow `-o`, e.g. `clang++ prog.cpp prog -o` doesn't work. `-o prog` and `-o prog.exe` are equivalent.)

 You can run your executable by directly double-clicking `a.exe`.
 If you see any errors (you probably will at this point), you can consult [Debugging DLL issues](/tooling/articles/debugging_dll_issues.md).
 Even if you fix this, our test application will quickly close after you run it, before you can see the results.
-This is the correct behavior for programs that are supposed to be run in the terminal (but if you don't like it, Google for workarounds.)
+This is the correct behavior for programs that are supposed to be run in the terminal (but if you don't like it, Google for workarounds).